oh-jon-paul/awesome-i18n/readme.md

 - You need to translate numbers with decimals and commas because they are reversed in some languages (period appears as a comma, comma as a period).
 - Same goes for percent signs.
 Sometimes the % shows before the number, and not after.
 There might be a space between the number and %.
 It might show as %-KAL in Hungarian.
 - Greek question marks look like a semicolon.
+- Always keep datetimes in database in UTC.
+Always return datatimes from backend in UTC.
+Adjust datetimes on UI layer using timezone information from user or web browser.
+Accept datetimes in backend with any timezone.

 ## ✍️ Translation agencies